td2thinh/lambda/readme.md

 ├── lambda.opam                 # OPAM package file
 ├── Makefile                    # Makefile for building and running the project ├── README.md                   # Project README file
+└── test.txt                    # This file contains the type inference with prints
 ```

 # Execution